maja-gipp/hiring-challenge/README.md

 ## Submission

-Submit your completed challenge by zipping it and emailing it to us.
+Submit your completed challenge by zipping it and emailing it to us (including the full git repo with history).
 Don't push it back to the repository :)